Azure/bicep-registry-modules/avm/res/db-for-postgre-sql/flexible-server/README.md

 ### Parameter: `administratorLogin`

-The administrator login name for the server.
+The administrator login name of the server.
 Can only be specified when the PostgreSQL server is being created.

 - Required: No
 - Type: string